-HMRC Time to Pay Arrangements
+What are HMRC Time to Pay Arrangements?

 Often when a company is facing financial pressure, it may have significant arrears to HMRC.
 Most companies are required to prioritise payments to generally suppliers when experiencing cash flow problems, in order to ensure the company can continue to trade.
 In these instances, short periods of arrears may mount up to HMRC, or in worse cases, your company may be subject to a Tax Assessment or Investigation, which results in an unforeseen liability.

 Whilst HMRC do not have any priority or additional powers over other general creditors, once they become aware of such a situation, they are much more likely to commence formal recovery action.